Heavy-Ball Momentum Method in Continuous Time and Discretization Error Analysis: Introduction

 \subsection{Related Works}

-Prior works~\citep{shi2018, su2014, wilson2016} have constructed second-order ODEs to study the convergence properties of HB/NAG in continuous time, where the momentum factor typically depends on the step size and the iteration count.
+\paragraph{Continuous approximation}Prior works~\citep{shi2018, su2014, wilson2016} have constructed second-order ODEs to study the convergence properties of HB/NAG in continuous time, where the momentum factor typically depends on the step size and the iteration count.
 In this paper, we study HB with a constant momentum factor that is independent of step size and iteration count, a setting that is more consistent with the practical case, e.g., PyTorch~\cite{paszke2019torch}, and we focus more on the order of the discretization error of the continuous time model.
 Towards this direction, besides \citet{nikola2020momentum,ghosh2023implicit}, \cite{cattaneo2023implicit} focused on the continuous limit of a more general adaptive gradient-based methods with momentum, Adam, achieving a discretization error to the second order of the step size.
 As a comparison, we provide a continuous differential equation that can be arbitrarily close to the discrete HB.

-The implicit bias of GD for various deep neural networks has been widely studied in, e.g., \cite{ji2018linear, Luo2021lowrank, gunasekar2018max-margin, yun2021unify} for linear networks and \cite{bach2020homo, lyu2019homo, mor2019homo} for homogeneous networks.
-For diagonal linear networks studied in this paper, \cite{ azulay2021, even2023gdsgd, pesme2021, vivien2022labelnoise, woodworth2020} examined the implicit bias of GD and revealed the interesting transition from kernel to rich regime by altering the scale of initialization.
-The recent work~\citet{papazov2024momentum} studied HB using continuous approximation, which is a second-order ordinary differential equation~(ODE), with the discretization error to the second order of step size.
-In this paper, we examine the implicit bias of HB through the proposed HBF, which is a first-order ODE, with a discretization error to arbitrary order of the step size.
+\paragraph{Implicit bias of optimizers}The implicit bias of GD for various deep neural networks has been widely studied in, e.g., \cite{ji2018linear, gunasekar2018max-margin, yun2021unify} for linear networks and \cite{bach2020homo, lyu2019homo} for homogeneous networks.
+For diagonal linear networks studied in this paper, \cite{azulay2021, pesme2021, vivien2022labelnoise, woodworth2020} revealed the interesting transition from kernel to rich regime by altering the scale of initialization. \citet{papazov2024momentum} studied HB using a second-order ordinary differential equation~(ODE) with discretization error to the second order of step size.
+For linearly separable data and linear model, \cite{wang2022does} showed that momentum method converges to the $\ell_2$-max-margin solution, which is the same as GD.
+As a comparison, \cite{zhang2024implicitbiasadamseparable} revealed that Adam with negligible stability constant exhibits the preference of $\ell_\infty$-max-margin solution.
+Furthermore, \cite{wang2021implicitbiasadaptiveoptimization} studied the implicit bias of adaptive optimization algorithms on homogeneous deep neural networks.